phu0ngng/nccl/ext-net/README.md

 Data will be sent through the connection using `isend`, passing the `sendComm` previously created by `connect`, and the buffer described by `data`, `size`, and `mhandle`.
-A `tag` must be used if the network supports multi-receive operations (see `irecv`) to distinguish between different sends matchin the same multi-receive.
+A `tag` must be used if the network supports multi-receive operations (see `irecv`) to distinguish between different sends matching the same multi-receive.
 Otherwise it can be set to 0.

 The `isend` operation returns a handle in the `request` argument for further calls to `test`.
 If the `isend` operation cannot be initiated, `request` can be set to `NULL` and NCCL will call